David Bowie: 2013–2016: Final years

 On 8 January 2013, his 66th birthday, his website announced a new studio album—his first in a decade—to be titled The Next Day and scheduled for release in March; the announcement was accompanied by the immediate release of the single "Where Are We Now?".
 A music video for the single was released onto Vimeo the same day, directed by New York artist Tony Oursler.
 The single topped the UK iTunes Chart within hours, and debuted in the UK Singles Chart at number six, his first single to enter the Top 10 for two decades (since "Jump They Say" in 1993).
-A second single and video, "The Stars (Are Out Tonight)", were released at the end of February.
-Directed by Floria Sigismondi, it stars Bowie and Tilda Swinton as a married couple.
+A second single and video, "The Stars (Are Out Tonight)", were released at the end of February, starring Bowie and Tilda Swinton as a married couple.

-Recorded in secret between 2011 and 2012, 29 songs were recorded during the album's sessions, of which 22 saw official release in 2013, including fourteen on the standard album.
+Recorded in secret between 2011 and 2012, 29 songs were recorded during the album's sessions, of which 22 saw official release in 2013, including 14 on the standard album.
 Three bonus tracks were later packaged with seven outtakes and remixes on The Next Day Extra, released in November.
-On 1 March, the album was made available to stream for free through iTunes.
-Debuting at number one on the UK Albums Chart, The Next Day was his first album to top the chart since Black Tie White Noise, and was the fastest-selling album of 2013 at the time.
+Debuting at number one in the UK, The Next Day was his first album to top the chart since Black Tie White Noise, and was the fastest-selling album of 2013 at the time.
 The music video for the song "The Next Day" created some controversy due to its Christian themes and messages.
-According to The Times, Bowie ruled out ever giving an interview again.
+Bowie ruled out ever giving an interview again.
 Later in 2013, he was featured in a cameo vocal in the Arcade Fire song "Reflektor".
 The success of The Next Day saw Bowie become the oldest ever recipient of a Brit Award when he won the award for British Male Solo Artist at the 2014 Brit Awards, which was collected on his behalf by Kate Moss.